 - 8 Final Thoughts: Agility Is Your Advantage

-1. Specialize With Niche Content That Drives High Engagement
+1. Specialize in Niche Content That Drives High Engagement

-- Identify a niche where you can create consistent, quality content.
+- Pick a niche and create consistent, quality content to establish authority.

-- Build community via newsletters, comment sections, or social groups.
+- Grow your community with newsletters, comment sections, or social media groups.

-- Highlight your niche value in media kits and direct ad pitches.
+- Showcase your niche value in media kits and direct pitches to advertisers.

 2. Use Header Bidding to Increase Revenue Through Competition